Ulugbek98/paymob/README.md

 ## Updating:

 When you update Wordpress, it overwrites `index.php` file.
-You can copy its OQILA WP version from `./install/data/index.php`.
+You can copy its Starfall WP version from `./install/data/index.php`.

 ## Deploying
 (soon)